michalmonday/xohw23-121/docs/tcp_server_protocol.md

 * send a RPC request to the server with function name and arguments
 * request list of available programs from the server
 * request to load a program into memory
+* run, halt and resume a program
+* set operational mode (enable/disable training and testing, allowing both to be disabled and enabled at the same time)
+* reset anomaly detection model/dataset
+* request status update upon restart of the Esp32 board (to restore GUI state)

 <!-- * configure CMS, this includes:
     * enabling/disabling and setting the trace start address